devcrack/sky_test/README.md

 This project creates a small backend using the NestJS framework.
-It simply exposes a GET endpoint "/test/users", which provides a response with a body containing a list of users with some properties.
-The users are sorted by Id in descending order.
+It simply exposes a GET endpoint "/test/users", which provides a response with a body containing a list of users with some properties and under some criteria.
-In addition to this, when making the "/test/users" request, the obtained users are published in rabbitMQ.
+In addition to this, when making the "/test/users" request, the obtained users are published in rabbitMQ under some criteria.

 ___